aalto-trafficsense/regular-routes-devops/README.markdown

 1. Run Vagrant in the devops repository directory (where Vagrantfile is)
         `vagrant up`

 *Note!
-No need to run Chef manually since Vagrantfile specifies the Chef Cookbook used to setup server*
+No need to run Berks or Chef manually since Vagrantfile specifies the Chef Cookbook used to setup server*

 Importing Open Street map data from crossings-repository